CDL-HongwooLee/Hi-GDT/README.md

                   Not required if the "--skip" option is used.
                   Default = 'SCALE'.

-  --skip          Use this flag to skip generating matrix.pickle file from a .hic file.
+  --skip          Use this flag to skip generating matrix.pkl file from a .hic file.
-                  You can use this flag if you've previously generated matrix.pickle file using or PileupGeneDomain.py or HiGDT.py. if set, -i {matrix.pickle} option is required for input file.
+                  You can use this flag if you've previously generated matrix.pkl file using or PileupGeneDomain.py or HiGDT.py. if set, -i {matrix.pickle} option is required for input file.

-  -i INFILE       Path to the input matrix.pickle file.
+  -i INFILE       Path to the input matrix.pkl file.
-                  By default, this file is generated as {outdir}/{prefix}.{resolution}{BP/FRAG}.matrix.pickle by PileupGeneDomain.py or HiGDT.py.
+                  By default, this file is generated as {outdir}/{prefix}.{resolution}{BP/FRAG}.matrix.pkl by PileupGeneDomain.py or HiGDT.py.

   -bf BP_FRAG     The unit of resolution; basepair or restriction fragment.
                   Choose one of ["BP", "FRAG"].